ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/02-configuring-windows-for-running-web-app/readme.md

-# How to configure Windows for running the web app
+# How to configure Windows for running the FrontEnd - Web app

 This document explains the steps for installing the necessary components/tools on Windows to run the Integration Hub web app.